apple/swift-system/NNNN-swift-system-io-uring.md

 * Enqueueing IO requests
 * Dequeueing IO completions

-`struct IOResource<T>` represents, via its two typealiases `IORingFileSlot` and `IORingBuffer`, registered file descriptors and buffers.
+`struct RegisteredResource<T>` represents, via its two typealiases `IORing.RegisteredFile` and `IORing.RegisteredBuffer`, registered file descriptors and buffers.

 `struct IORequest: ~Copyable` represents an IO operation that can be enqueued for the kernel to execute.
 It supports a wide variety of operations matching traditional unix file and socket operations.